The Perils of Communicating Offhanded Information

 But Email is Quicker than a Phone Call, Right?

 It depends.
-It is true that for quick exchanges of info or data that is not potentially emotionally charged, e-mail is often quicker than a phone conversation.
+It is true that for quick exchanges of info or data that is not potentially emotionally charged, e-mail, text, or IM are often quicker than a phone conversation.

 However, as in Dave’s case here, if your e-mail generates an unintended emotional reaction, it can cost you way more time trying to undo the damage.
 If you need to communicate constructive or negative information about someone’s performance, don’t use email.
 You are much better off investing a few more minutes to do it verbally where you can gauge and immediately respond to their reaction.
 The 5-10 minutes you save communicating this via e-mail can cost you many times that in time dealing with their anger and misinterpretation.
 Not to mention the ill will it and negative morale it causes.